Nadal leads Spain into ATP Cup final vs Djokovic's Serbia - WHIZ News

-SYDNEY (AP) — Rafael Nadal weathered an early barrage before beating Alex de Minaur 4-6, 7-5, 6-1 to clinch Spain’s semifinal win over Australia and secure a spot in the inaugural ATP Cup decider against Serbia.
+SYDNEY (AP) — Rafael Nadal was coming off a really late night, and was determined to finish work before midnight on the eve of the inaugural ATP Cup final against Serbia.

+After more than 20 tight games against 20-year-old Alex de Minaur’s relentless attack, Nadal converted his first service break to clinch the second set and then it was all one-way in a 4-6, 7-5, 6-1 win as he secured Spain’s semifinal win against host Australia on Saturday night.

-Second-ranked Novak Djokovic beat Daniil Medvedev 6-1, 5-7, 6-4 to secure Serbia’s win over Russia in Saturday’s earlier semifinal.
+Top-ranked Nadal and his Spanish team will face No. 2-ranked Djokovic’s Serbian team on Sunday night for the first title in the new 24-team international tournament.
+Djokovic beat Daniil Medvedev 6-1, 5-7, 6-4 to secure Serbia’s win over Russia in the first of the semifinals.

-Top-ranked Nadal led Spain to the Davis Cup title at Madrid last November and is aiming to make it back-to-back triumphs in international team events.
-The 24-team ATP Cup is being staged for the first time.

-Nadal endured the 20-year-old de Minaur’s relentless attacking play for most of the first two sets until a significant momentum swing.
-After saving a break point at 5-5, he won six consecutive games to clinch the second set and take a 4-0 lead in the third.

-So after being broken by de Minaur, Nadal broke back immediately and then served out in 2 hours, 13 minutes in front of almost 9,500 people at Rod Laver Arnea.
+Nadal said it’s been a difficult few days for Spain.
+The Davis Cup champions played the group stage in Perth and had a transcontinental trip to Sydney for the playoffs.

+So Nadal basically finished a quarterfinal and a semifinal on the same date.
+He didn’t get to bed until 5:30 a.m., and wasn’t happy about the scheduling.

+“Yeah, has been a tough couple of days, especially for Team Spain … with jet lag to make things even a little bit more difficult,” Nadal said.
+“But here we are.
+Has been important day for us.
+Roberto played an amazing match, and I had a great comeback.”

-Roberto Bautista Agut had earlier beaten Nick Kyrgios 6-1, 6-4 to give Spain the lead, and Nadal’s ensured Spain’s progression before the doubles.
+Roberto Bautista Agut had earlier beaten Nick Kyrgios 6-1, 6-4 to give Spain the lead, and Nadal’s win secured Spain’s victory before the doubles.

+Nadal hadn’t lost back-to-back singles matches since 2016.
+De Minaur took the challenge to him, getting a service break to open and, after missing set points on Nadal’s serve in the 9th game, closing out the first set relatively quickly.

+“I wasn’t surprised.
+He’s young.
+He has a lot of energy.
+He plays with a lot of passion,” Nadal said of de Minaur. “Änd I was a little bit lower energy than usual.
+That’s why he was able to take advantage.
+And I think when the match was going on, I was able to play better and better, to find a little bit better the rhythm and the energy back to my body.”

 It took some on-the-spot shot-making genius to get the captains and teams from both Serbia and Russia applauding earlier on Day 9, and to separate Djokovic from Medvedev in the first match of the tournament between two top-5 players.

 Djokovic got the pivotal break in a long fifth game after a protracted rally ended in an exchange of volleys and drop shots.
 But Medvedev pushed him to the end, forcing Djokovic to produce some of his best tennis as he served for the match.
-The seven-time Australian Open champion saved three breaks points while serving for the match, including one with some genuine desperation — lunging to reach a volley, scrambling to get to a drop shot and then coming up with a makeshift forehand as he stretched back to get to deuce again.
+The seven-time Australian Open champion saved three breaks points while serving for the match, including one with some genuine desperation — lunging to reach a volley, scrambling to get to a drop shot and then coming up with a makeshift forehand as he stretched back.

-It was the point that had the crowd and teammates of both players on their feet.

-“Exciting, exhausting, joyful, dreadful all at once,” Djokovic said when asked for his summation.
+“Exciting, exhausting, joyful, dreadful all at once,” was Djokovic’s summation.
 “It was a lot of rallies and it was very exhausting.
 Very physical battle, but also mental battle … some amazing points.

 “Definitely one of the most exciting matches I’ve played against him or any of the top players in the last few years.”